NUARIG/competitions/README.md

 If you are symlinking your instance's configuration files on your deployment server, these should be included under the linked_files in config/deploy_config.yml.

 ### config/storage.yml
 You will need to configure your instance's storage.
+The configurations for local or AWS storage are included.
+It is possible to use other services with further changes.

 For more details please see the rails docs (https://guides.rubyonrails.org/v5.2.0/active_storage_overview.html#setup).
 ```
 local:
   service: Disk